wulffern/dic2021/lectures/l1_course_info.md

 # Expect that you will spend at least $$2\pi$$ times more time than planned *(mostly due to EDA issues)*

 ---

-# Goal for today
-* Try to convince you why you should learn about ICs
-* Introduce how we're going to learn it
-* Why do we make ICs?
-* Introduce what skills you'll learn

----